 The main components of Human Rights Week are:

-- an online calendar listing events that people and workplaces are holding to celebrate Human Rights Week
+- an online event calendar listing events and activities that people and workplaces are holding to celebrate Human Rights Week

 How can you take part in Human Rights Week?

 Here are some ways to participate in Human Rights Week 2018 and celebrate the 70th anniversary of the Universal Declaration of Human Rights: